Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Mean-field stability: proof of Theorem

-The first term corresponds to the contribution from the entropy (acting like a weighted Laplacian), and the second captures the interaction geometry.
+where $\rho_*=\frac{d\mu^*}{dx}$ is the density of $\mu^*$.
+The first term of $L$ corresponds to the contribution from the entropy (acting like a weighted Laplacian), and the second captures the interaction geometry.
 This operator $L$ is uniformly elliptic on the space of gradient vector fields.

 If $V_{\nu^*}$ is (strongly) $\lambda$-convex, then $\nabla^2 V_{\nu^*} \ge \lambda I$, which implies that $L$ is positive definite in the sense that